stonerlab/Stoner-PythonCode/doc/readme.rst

 Data and Friends
 ----------------

-**Stoner.Core.DataFile** is the base class for representing individual experimental data sets.
+**Stoner.Data** is the core class for representing individual experimental data sets.
-It provides basic methods to examine and manipulate data, manage metadata and load and save data files.
+It is actually composed of several mixin classes that provide different functionality, with methods to examine and manipulate data, manage metadata, load and save data files, plot results and carry out various analysis tasks.
-It has a large number of sub classes - most of these are in Stoner.FileFormats and are used to handle the loading of specific file formats.
+It has a large number of sub classes - most of these are in Stoner.formats and are used to handle the loading of specific file formats.

-There are also two mxin classes designed to work with DataFile to enable additional functionality for writing analysis programs.

-*   **Stoner.Analysis.AnalysisMixin** provides additional methods for curve-fitting, differentiating, smoothing and carrying out basic calculations on data.

-* **Stoner.plot.PlotMixin** provides additional routines for plotting data on 2D or 3D plots.

-For rapid development of small scripts, we would recommend the **Stoner.Data** class which is a superclass of the above, and provides a 'kitchen-sink' one stop shop for most of the package's functionality.

 DataFolder
 ----------

 **Stoner.Folders.DataFolder** is a class for assisting with the work of processing lots of files in a common directory structure.
 It provides methods to list. filter and group data according to filename patterns or metadata and then to execute a function on each file or group of files.
+A key feature of DataFolder is its ability to work with the collated metadata from the individual files that are held in the DataFolder.
+In combination with its ability to walk through a complete heirarchy of groups of
+**Data** objects, the handling of the common metadata provides powerful tools for quickly writing data reduction scripts.

 The **Stoner.HDF5** module provides some experimental classes to manipulate *DataFile* and *DataFolder* objects within HDF5 format files.
 These are not a way to handle arbitary HDF5 files - the format is much to complex and flexible to make that